 Advanced Chiari care and research

-HealthONE's Colorado Chiari Institute (CCI) at The Medical Center of Aurora is ranked as a Best Hospital by U.S. News & World Report.
-This is a recognition of our high-quality, compassionate care for patients with CM-1 and other rare neurological disorders.
-We received this ranking, in part, because our team is committed to maintaining a strong relationship with our patients.
+HealthONE's Colorado Chiari Institute (CCI) at The Medical Center of Aurora, part of the Swedish Neuro Network, provides high-quality, compassionate care for patients with CM-1 and other rare neurological disorders.
+Our team is committed to maintaining a strong relationship with our patients.
 We do this through ongoing research and innovation with clinical studies and educational activities.

 Chiari malformation treatment in Aurora, Colorado